bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2_0.md

 Method URL is a concept in the EMV 3DS protocol that allows an issuing bank to obtain additional browser information at the start of the authentication session to help facilitate risk-based authentication.
 This feature is currently supported in:

 - Hosted Checkout
-- Payment REST API (with card number)
+- Payment REST API
+    - using card number & Payment Profile (Limited_use_case_token)
-- EMV3DS Auth Request API (with card number)
+- EMV3DS Auth Request API
+    - using card number & Payment Profile (Limited_use_case_token)

 Method URL is a scripting call executed by the merchant on behalf of the issuer.